 If you’re reluctant to pull the trigger on a nuclear option (I don’t blame you) then you can reach out to others for help.
 Remember, your most effective advocate is you., but sometimes a neutral third party can be helpful.

-✓ A trade organization.
 Every industry has its own trade group: Airlines For America (A4A) for airlines, the American Hotel & Lodging Association (AH&LA) for hotels, and the American Society of Travel Agents (ASTA) for travel agencies, among others.
 These groups often have ethics codes that, if violated, could result in expulsion from the organization.
-Involving these organizations may result in a speedier resolution to your complaint..
+Involving these organizations may result in a speedier resolution to your complaint.

-✓ The government.
 State and federal agencies may come to your assistance.
-For example, air travel is regulated by the US Department of Transportation, whose Aviation Consumer Protection Division will field and sometimes mediate complaints from passengers with grievances.
+For example, the US Department of Transportation’s Aviation Consumer Protection Division will field and sometimes mediate complaints from passengers with grievances.
 Generally speaking, however, when it comes to travel, you might be surprised at how unregulated some businesses are, and when passengers or guests have a problem, they essentially have no agency to turn to.

 What about this site?

 Yes, we can!
-Please submit your request through our help forum.
+Please submit your request through our help form.

 When should you give up?